José Antonio Ortega Lara: After the kidnapping

 On the recommendation of doctors and his family, José Antonio Ortega Lara took early retirement in 1997, one of the options offered to him by the Ministry of the Interior, as a victim of terrorism.

 In the municipal elections of 2003, Ortega Lara agreed to be one of the candidates on the list of People's Party (which he had been a member of since 1987) in the campaign for mayor of Burgos, led by Juan Carlos Aparicio, in solidarity with the Basque councilors threatened by ETA.
 His presence was symbolic (he was in the penultimate position of the candidature) so he was not elected.

-In 2007, in his first interview after his abduction, in the TV program hosted by Fernando Sánchez Drago on Telemadrid he declared himself completely against the negotiation process undertaken by the government of José Luis Rodríguez Zapatero with ETA (see ETA's 2006 ceasefire declaration) During the crisis of the People's Party after the general election of 2008, on May 22, he announced his resignation from the party due to ideological differences.
+In 2007 he gave his first interview after his abduction.
+In a TV program hosted by Fernando Sánchez Drago on Telemadrid, he declared himself completely against the negotiation process undertaken by the government of José Luis Rodríguez Zapatero with ETA (see ETA's 2006 ceasefire declaration).
+During the crisis of the People's Party after the general election of 2008, on May 22, he announced his resignation from the party due to ideological differences.